-The cobas° 5800/6800/8800 systems automatically determine the BKV DNA concentration for the samples and controls.
+The cobas[°] 5800/6800/8800 Systems automatically determine the BKV DNA concentration for the samples and controls.
 The BKV DNA concentration is expressed in International Units per milliliter (IU/mL).

-Quality control and validity of results on the cobas[®] 5800 system and cobas[®] 6800/8800 systems with software version 2.0 or higher
+Quality control and validity of results on the cobas® 5800 System

-- One cobas° Buffer Negative Control [(-) Ctrl] and two cobas° EBV/BKV Positive Controls, a low positive control [EBV/BKV L (+) C] and a high positive control [EBV/BKV H (+) C] are processed at least every 72 hours and with every new kit lot.
-Positive and/or negative controls can be scheduled more frequently based on laboratory procedures and/or local regulations. - The results of the controls are shown in the "Controls" app. - In the software and/or report, check for flags to ensure the validity of the corresponding test results (refer to the x800 Data Manager User Assistance for a 'List of flag codes'). - Controls are marked with "Valid" in the column "Control result" if the respective target of the controls are reported valid.
-Controls are marked with "Invalid" in the column "Control result" if the respective target of the controls are reported invalid. - Controls marked with "Invalid" show a flag in the "Flags" column.
-More information on why the control is reported invalid including flag information is shown in the detail view - If one of the controls is invalid, repeat testing of all controls and all associated samples is required.
+- One negative control [(-) Ctrl] and two positive controls, a low positive control [EBV/BKV L (+) C] and a high positive control [EBV/BKV H (+) C] are processed at least every 72 hours and with every new kit lot.
+Positive and/or negative controls can be scheduled more frequently based on laboratory procedures and/or local regulations. - In the cobas[®] 5800 software and/or report, check for flags and their associated results to ensure the result validity.

-Validation of results is performed automatically by the instrument software based on control results.
+Invalidation of results is performed automatically by the cobas[®] 5800 software based on negative or positive control failures.

-NOTE: The cobas° 5800 system and the cobas° 6800/8800 systems with software version 2.0 or higher will be delivered with the standard setting of running a set of controls (positive and negative) with every run, but can be configured to a less frequent scheduling up to every 72 hours based on laboratory procedures and/or local regulations.
+NOTE: The cobas[•] 5800 System will be delivered with the standard setting of running a set of controls (positive and negative) with every run, but can be configured to a less frequent scheduling up to every 72 hours based on laboratory procedures and/or local regulations.
 Please contact your Roche service engineer and/or Roche customer technical support for more information.